 The EMC Matrimonial program might be the one for you.
-For more information contact the Sister Lelia at: email@example.com
+For more information contact sister Lelia at email@example.com

 Back by popular demand for the seventh time, the EMC Matrimonial event is a social event designed for Eritrean Muslims looking to find their partner in life and get to know like-minded individuals.
 Anyone serious about fulfilling “half the deen” and is age 21 or older can participate in this halal, casual group environment with other Eritrean Muslims.

-The EMC Matrimonial event will be held during the convention on Friday July 13, 2018 at 8:00 pm.
-In order to provide participants with privacy and ample time, the event will be held in a separate location than the rest of the convention and because of that we have to charge $10 per participant to pay for the venue and light refreshments.
+The EMC Matrimonial event will be held during the convention on Friday, July 12, 2019, at 6:00 pm.
+In order to provide participants with privacy and ample time, the event will be held in a separate location than the rest of the convention and because of that, we have to charge $10 per participant to pay for the venue and light refreshments.
 We hope you’re excited to be part of this forward-thinking, innovative event that aims to address an important issue in our community!

 Matrimonial Event Registration Form: Click Here!

-Are you not able to attend the event in Columbus?
+Are you not able to attend the event?